-The saying that “you are what you eat” has proven itself to be a fact over time both through study and real life experiences.
-A lot of people who are ignorant of this spend fortunes in skin care products in their search for better skin tone and texture.
-I am not trying to rule out the role of skin care products in perfect-looking skin here, but you need to get it right.
-Our skin on most occasions reflect what we eat and that is why working on our skin should start with working on our diet.
-Foods when chosen the right ones can do wonders to our skin.
-Without much talks, here are 10 common Ghanaian dishes you should make part of your regular diet if you desire a perfect glowing skin.
-Of course you’ll also find them elsewhere in case you are not a Ghanaian or not residing in Ghana.
+When it comes to a perfect skin nutrition, Ghanaian dishes are enough to give you that flawless glowing skin you so much desire.
+The saying that “you are what you eat” has proven itself to be a fact over time both through study and real-life experiences.
+A lot of people who are ignorant of this spend fortunes on skin care products in their search for better skin tone and texture.
+Inasmuch as the role of skin care products in achieving that perfect-looking skin may not be completely ruled out, your skin on most occasions reflects what you eat and so, working on it should start with working on your diet.

 Beef tastes great and is a good source of minerals that serve as antioxidants and facilitate the skin renewal process.
 Include it in most of your diets, stews, soups, etc. It is good to have it garnished with vegetables that are great for the skin too.
 Spinach is one of the most recommended as it is rich in Vitamin C, another antioxidant that works to repair skin cells and keep your skin looking beautiful.
 You need vitamin C to make collagen, a protein used to manufacture new skin cells.

 Avocados have been proven to be rich sources of healthy fats, antioxidants, and vitamins, especially vitamin E and C which are the major vitamins that see to the well-being of the skin.